Interim Director, European Oceans Program

 Areas of expertise: U.S. and international marine policy and law, rebuilding fisheries

-Jessica directs EDF's teams working in Indonesia, the Philippines, Myanmar and Belize.
-She also direct Fish Forever project, which is working with coastal small scale fishing communities to sustainably manage their own fisheries.
+Jessica is the Interim Director of EDF Oceans’ European program.
+She also oversees EDF’s work in the Philippines, Myanmar and Belize.
 And she coordinates EDF's engagement with small-scale fisheries policy, such as the implementation of the UN FAO Small-Scale Fisheries Guidelines and FAO’s Guidelines on Responsible Governance of Tenure of Land, Fisheries and Forests.

 Jessica, a US-trained lawyer, brings over a quarter century of legal and policy experience to her job.
 Before taking on her current role directing EDF's engagement in the Fish Forever partnership, she led EDF's efforts in the EU's reform of the Common Fisheries Policy and worked with US colleagues to enhance the performance of regional fishery management councils.